SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Related Work

 \section{Related Work}

-\paragraph{3D holistic mesh reconstruction (for SL)} Recovering holistic 3D human body avatars from RGB videos and parsing them into parametric forms like SMPL-X \citep{SMPL-X:2019} or Adam \citep{joo2018total} is a well explored area~\citep{yi2023generating, SMPL-X:2019, osx}.
-For example, Arctic~\citep{fan2023arctic} introduces a full-body dataset annotated by SMPL-X, for 3D object manipulation.~\cite{hasson2019learning} provide a hand-object constellations datasets with MANO annotations.
-However, such expressive parametric models have rarely been applied to the SL domain. \cite{kratimenos2021independent} use off-the-shelf methods to estimate a holistic 3D mesh on existing dataset \citep{theodorakis2014dynamic} but cannot deal with the challenging occlusions and interactions, making them unsuitable for complex, real scenarios.
-The latest concurrent work \citep{forte2023reconstructing} can reconstruct 3D holistic mesh when the signs are isolated and the pre-defined interpolation and linguistic rules are provided, \eg such as HamNoSys.
-As such, it can not be generalized to multiple-sign videos or videos without \textbf{isolated-sign-specific} HamNoSys annotation.
-Overall, the literature lacks a robust method handling \textbf{continuous and co-articulated} SL videos with complex hand interactions.
+\paragraph{3D holistic mesh reconstruction} Recovering holistic 3D human body avatars from RGB videos and parsing them into parametric forms like SMPL-X~\cite{SMPL-X:2019} or Adam~\cite{joo2018total} is a well explored area~\cite{yi2023generating, SMPL-X:2019, osx}.
+Arctic~\cite{fan2023arctic} introduces a full-body dataset annotated by SMPL-X, for 3D object manipulation.~\cite{hasson2019learning} provide a hand-object constellations datasets with MANO annotations.
+However, such expressive parametric models (like TalkShow~\cite{yi2023generating} or OsX~\cite{osx}) have rarely been applied to the SL domain.~\cite{kratimenos2021independent} use off-the-shelf methods to estimate a holistic 3D mesh on existing dataset~\cite{theodorakis2014dynamic} but cannot deal with the challenging occlusions and interactions, making them unsuitable for complex, real scenarios.
+SignBERT+~\cite{hu2023signbert+} proposed the first self-supervised pre-trainable framework with model-aware hand prior for sign language understanding (SLU).
+The latest concurrent work~\cite{forte2023reconstructing} can reconstruct 3D holistic mesh for SL videos using linguistic priors with group labels obtained from a sign-classifier trained on Corpus-based Dictionary of Polish Sign Language (CDPSL)~\cite{CDPSL}, which is annotated with HamNoSys As such, it utilizes an existing sentence segmentation methods~\cite{renz2021sign} to generalize to multiple-sign videos.
+Overall, the literature lacks a robust yet generic method handling {continuous and co-articulated} SL videos with complex hand interactions.

-\paragraph{SL datasets} While there have been many well-organized continuous 2D SL motion datasets \citep{how2sign, Albanie2021bobsl, camgoz2018neural, hanke2020extending, huang2018video}, the only existing 3D SL motion dataset with 3D holistic mesh annotation is in \citep{forte2023reconstructing}.
-As mentioned, this rather small dataset only includes a single sign per video onyl with HamNoSys-prompts.
-In contrast, \name~provides a \textbf{multi-prompt 3D} SL holistic motion dataset with \textbf{continuous and co-articulated} signs and fine-grained hand mesh annotations.
+\paragraph{SL datasets} While there have been many well-organized continuous 2D SL motion datasets~\cite{how2sign, Albanie2021bobsl,Albanie2020bsl1k, camgoz2018neural, hanke2020extending, huang2018video}, the only existing 3D SL motion dataset with 3D holistic mesh annotation is in~\cite{forte2023reconstructing}.
+As mentioned, this rather small dataset only includes a single sign per video only with HamNoSys-prompts.
+In contrast, \name~provides a {multi-prompt 3D} SL holistic motion dataset with {continuous and co-articulated} signs and fine-grained hand mesh annotations.